vendy96-dev/Restaurant/readme.txt

 The application creates the local db files when you first start the application.
+Note - all the modules, along with python310.dll, database files and the icons are included into the build.

 1. Home window - has three buttons - login, register and exit
 2. Login window - allows the user to login or create a new account